Where in the world is the next NDSC Convention?

 - How can I get CEU credits?The NDSC provides a packet of materials that you can submit to your local accrediting organization.
 These packets are available at the NDSC table in the registration area.

-- Can we register as a group?No.
+- Can we register as a group?No. Registration is set up for individuals for families living at the same address.

 - Do I have to pay membership dues if I am already a member of my local DSA?Yes.
 The NDSC and your local affiliate are separate organizations and require separate membership dues.